 We will cover you for any condition declared on your policy if you are taken ill whilst abroad, or if you were involved in an accident.
 If you became ill whilst away as a result of your condition without appropriate cover or without disclosing your pre-existing medical condition, this can lead to complications should you need to make a claim.

 This is a series of questions about your medical health, which determines the cover we can offer you.
 These questions can be answered over the phone or online.
-All personal and medical details are held in strict confidence in accordance with the Data Protection Act 1998.
+All personal and medical details are held in strict confidence in accordance with General Data Protection Legislation.

 At Saga we can cover many medical conditions under our travel insurance policy.
 We will ask a series of questions to assess if cover can be offered.